 Professor Freeman has written extensively about climate change, environmental regulation, presidential power, and judicial review, and has been recognized as the second most cited public law scholar in the country.
-She has produced several books including the landmark Global Climate Change and U.S. Law (co-edited with Gerrard and Burger) with the new edition to be published in 2022.
+She has produced several books including the landmark Global Climate Change and U.S. Law (co-edited with Gerrard and Burger) with the new edition published in 2023.

-Professor Freeman founded Harvard Law School’s Environmental and Energy Law Program, a pioneering research center on climate and energy law and policy.
-She also established the Law School’s first environmental law clinic.
-She co-Chairs the Presidential Committee on Sustainability at Harvard.
+Professor Freeman founded Harvard Law School’s Environmental and Energy Law Program, a pioneering research center on climate and energy law and policy, and established the Law School’s first environmental law clinic.
+She co-Chairs the Presidential Committee on Sustainability at Harvard and is partnering on cross-disciplinary research sponsored by the University’s Salata Climate Institute on methane reduction, net zero commitments, and energy transition planning.

 - Click here to see Professor Freeman lead a conversation about global climate policy for the Council on Foreign Relations.